What is the club’s history?

 We play other homeschool teams as well as private and charter school teams.

 The Hornets teams are very competitive against the schools we play.
 Many of our players play throughout the year on rec and club teams.

 What are the dates of the season?

-The boys season runs from August through October.
-The season begins in late July or early August, with an optional Soccer Training Camp, followed by 2 days of Team Placement.
+The season runs from August through October.
+It begins in late July or early August, with an optional Soccer Training Camp, followed by 2 days of Team Placement.

 How much does it cost?

-Club fees are $245 for junior high, $285 for junior varsity and $335 for varsity.
-Uniform is additional $65, if needed, for returning players and $40 for new players.
+2019 Club fees were $245 for junior high, $285 for junior varsity and $335 for varsity.
+Uniform was an additional $65, if needed, for returning players and $40 for new players.
+2020 fees have not been determined yet.
 We try to keep costs as low as we can for families and will find creative ways to provide scholarships or payment plans when appropriate.

 What are the payment and registration deadlines?